Wickenburg Parks & Trails - Hiking, Sports Fields, Nature and Outdoor Recreation

 • One-of-a-kind Arizona marble sculpture by Sunrise Mine; the Vietnamese marble base was donated by former Senator John McCain and Mrs. McCain

-• Unique displays of Wickenburg History
+• Unique displays of Wickenburg history

 The park is named for the Boetto family.
 John Boetto (1874-1957) immigrated from northern Italy and was Wickenburg's first volunteer fire chief.